dijasila/GPAW/doc/devel/overview.rst

 Refer to :ref:`manual_xc` for other examples.

-Updating libxc and adding new functionals is described at :ref:`updating_libxc`.

 GPAW also has a few non-libxc kernels that one can use like this::

     from gpaw.xc.kernel import XCKernel